A step by step guide on how to organise the pantry so that you can optimise your space, find items that you need and prevent food wastage.

 I do have a lot of containers, you know me, I like to cook and bake and always have everything readily available.

-I had wanted to replace the Tupperware for a while, but I took my time to find the right container, as it can be quite the investment.
-I tried and tested quite a few containers and in the end chose OXO containers.
-I have been using them for quite a few months now, here’s why I chose and love them:
+I had wanted to replace the Tupperware for a while, but I took my time to find the right container, as it can be quite an investment.
+I tried and tested quite a few containers and in the end, chose OXO containers.
+Now that I have been using them for quite a few months now, here’s why I chose and love them: